Q. Does the Plan cover outpatient prescription drugs?

 Your prescription will be delivered to the address on your order form within 14 working days.
 By law, prescriptions may not be sent outside the U.S.

 You may order refills by calling Express Scripts or sending in the refill label provided with your previous order.
 You may also order refills through Express Scripts web site.
-You should order a refill about three weeks before your current supply will be exhausted, but remember that you must have used at least 75% of the previous prescription based on the prescribed dosage.
+You should order a refill about three weeks before your current supply will be exhausted, but remember that you must have used about three quarters of the previous prescription based on the prescribed dosage.

 Comparing retail pharmacy with Express Scripts Pharmacy

-This example shows how you can save money by purchasing long-term medication through the mail-order pharmacy.
+This example shows how you can save money by purchasing long-term medications through either the Express Scripts home delivery or a Smart90 retail pharmacy.

 Assume you purchase a 90-day supply of a preferred brand name drug:

-By purchasing a 90-day supply of this prescription through mail order, you would save $16.20.
+By purchasing a 90-day supply of this prescription through Express Scripts home delivery or at a Smart90 retail pharmacy, you would save $16.20.
 That is $64.80 a year for one prescription.
-Note this example does not include in the calculation the additional 25% co-payment for the third and any subsequent refills from a participating retail pharmacy.
-Actual savings may be greater.

 Whether you fill prescriptions through Express Scripts Pharmacy, at a local pharmacy or through Express Scripts Specialty Pharmacy:

-- The additional cost for purchasing brand-name prescription drugs when a generic is available, in addition to the additional coinsurance charged for purchasing third and subsequent refills of maintenance medications obtained at retail pharmacies, will not count toward your annual out-of-pocket maximum.
+- The additional cost for purchasing brand-name prescription drugs when a generic is available, as well as the full cost for purchasing subsequent refills of maintenance medications after the third fill obtained at retail pharmacies that are not part of the Smart90 network (Walgreens, CVS), will not count toward your annual out-of-pocket maximum.

 The Plan covers drugs, medicines and supplies that are: